UWC Procedures

 • If a party is invited to attend an investigative interview, hearing, or other meeting, the UWC or the investigator will give the party written notice of the meeting, with sufficient time for the party to prepare to participate.
 The notice will include the date, time, location, and purpose of the meeting and the names of participants.

-• The parties will have equal access to evidence, including inculpatory and exculpatory evidence, and an equal opportunity to present evidence and witnesses, including fact and expert witnesses.
+• The parties will have equal access to any evidence obtained as part of the investigation that is directly related to the allegations raised in the complaint, including inculpatory and exculpatory evidence, and an equal opportunity to present evidence and witnesses, including fact and expert witnesses.

-• All relevant evidence – including both inculpatory and exculpatory evidence – must be objectively evaluated, and credibility determinations may not be based on a person’s status as a complainant, respondent, or witness.
+• All relevant evidence – including both inculpatory and exculpatory evidence – must be objectively evaluated, and credibility determinations, to be made to the extent credibility is both in dispute and relevant, may not be based on a person’s status as a complainant, respondent, or witness.

 4.7 Investigation

-The investigator will gather documents and conduct interviews as necessary to reach an understanding of the facts and circumstances surrounding the allegations of the complaint.[11], [12] The investigator will give both parties an equal opportunity to provide evidence and propose witnesses.
-The investigator will also give both parties an equal opportunity to inspect and review any evidence obtained as part of the investigation that is directly related to the allegations raised in the complaint, so that each party can meaningfully respond to the evidence in writing prior to completion of the investigation report.
-This requirement to disclose evidence includes evidence that Yale does not intend to rely on in reaching a determination regarding responsibility, and it includes inculpatory and exculpatory evidence, whether obtained from a party or another source.
+The investigator will gather documents and conduct interviews as necessary to reach an understanding of the facts and circumstances surrounding the allegations of the complaint.
+The investigator will give both parties an equal opportunity to provide evidence and propose witnesses.
+The UWC will give both parties an equal opportunity to inspect and review any evidence obtained as part of the investigation that is directly related to the allegations raised in the complaint, so that each party can meaningfully respond to the evidence in writing prior to completion of the investigation report.
+This requirement to share the evidence includes evidence that Yale does not intend to rely on in reaching a determination regarding responsibility, and it includes inculpatory and exculpatory evidence, whether obtained from a party or another source.

-The investigator will present a draft report to the Chair and Secretary.
-After reviewing the report, the Chair or the Secretary may request clarifications and additional investigation.
-The Secretary will send a copy of the final investigation report to the parties and their advisors and inform them of their opportunity to submit a written response to the report and to provide a list of those witnesses included in the report whom they wish to appear at the hearing.
+The investigator will then present a draft investigation report to the Chair and Director.
+After reviewing the report, the Chair or the Director may request clarifications and additional investigation.
+The Director will send a copy of the final investigation report to the parties and their advisors and inform them of their opportunity to submit a written response to the report and to provide a list of those witnesses included in the report whom they wish to appear at the hearing.
 The parties’ witness lists must describe the subject and relevance of the proposed witnesses’ testimony.

-The Secretary will provide the hearing panel with the complaint, the investigation report, the parties’ responses to the investigation report, the parties’ witness lists, a list of witnesses recommended by the investigator, and any evidence obtained as part of the investigation that is directly related to the allegations raised in the complaint.
-The hearing officer will determine which witnesses may be able to provide relevant testimony, and the Secretary will invite those witnesses to the hearing.
+The Director will provide the hearing panel with the complaint, the investigation report, the parties’ responses to the investigation report, the parties’ witness lists, a list of witnesses recommended by the investigator, and any evidence obtained as part of the investigation that is directly related to the allegations raised in the complaint.
+The hearing officer will determine which witnesses may be able to provide relevant testimony that was not conveyed to the investigator, and the Director will invite those witnesses to the hearing.

 4.8 Hearing

-The Secretary will schedule a hearing for no earlier than five days after the date for submission of the parties’ responses to the investigation report.
+The Director will schedule a hearing for no earlier than five days after the date for submission of the parties’ responses to the investigation report.
 Unless both parties ask to appear jointly, the complainant and the respondent will not appear jointly before the hearing panel at any stage of the hearing.
-The party who is not before the hearing panel will be in a private room with audio and visual access to the proceedings.
-Advisors will remain with the parties they are representing, unless asked to join the hearing panel during questioning.
-Parties and witnesses may participate in a hearing by audio-visual link from a remote location.
-A recording of the hearing will be made available to both parties.
+The party who is not before the hearing panel will be in a private room with audio and visual access to the proceedings providing each party, witness, their advisors, and the panel members to see and hear each other in real- time.
+Advisors will remain with the parties they are representing.
+Parties and witnesses may, as determined by the hearing officer, participate in a hearing by audio-visual link from a remote location providing each party, witness, their advisors, and the panel members with the opportunity to see and hear each other in real-time.
+A recording of the hearing will be made by the university, with no other recording permitted, and be made available to both parties.

 • Under no circumstances may a party directly question another party or a witness.